k0rvih/k8s-controller/README.md

 #### Server Command
 - `--port`: HTTP server port (default: 8080)
-- `--kubeconfig`: Path to kubeconfig file
+- `--kubeconfig`: Path to kubeconfig file (defaults to KUBECONFIG environment variable if not specified)
 - `--in-cluster`: Use in-cluster authentication
+- `--enable-leader-election`: Enable leader election for controller manager (default: true)
+- `--leader-election-namespace`: Namespace for leader election (default: default)
+- `--metrics-port`: Port for controller manager metrics (default: 8081)

 Note: Both deployment and pod informers are always enabled and monitor the "default" namespace only.